center-key/esm-to-plain-js/README.md

    Displays no output.

 ## C) Application Code
-Even though **esm-to-plain-js** is primarily intended for build scripts, the package can easily be used programmatically in ESM and TypeScript projects.
+Even though **esm-to-plain-js** is primarily intended for build scripts, the package can be used programmatically in ESM and TypeScript projects.

 Example:
 ``` typescript